I spend a lot of time typing away on the computer and working indoors. But I was still surprised when my doctor told me I was low in Vitamin D.

 Besides being packed with chemicals, slathering sunscreen on your skin blocks the production of vitamin D.

 5. Have organic free-range eggs for breakfast and stop tossing the yolks.

-If you want to increase your vitamin D levels naturally through your diet, you’ve got to say bye to egg white omelets.
-Choose high quality organic egg yolks – yes they’re healthy!
+If you want to increase your vitamin D levels naturally through your diet, you’ve got to say bye to egg white omelettes and opt for organic egg yolks.

-Stay healthy during the winter months and keep your immune system strong by paying close attention to your vitamin D status.
+It’s important to stay healthy during the winter months and keep your immune system strong.

 Don’t hole up like a recluse this winter.

 Embrace the change of season, enjoy warming herbal teas, and go ice-skating.